What is Soliqua and how is it used?

 Advise patients treated with SOLIQUA 100/33 of the potential risk of dehydration due to gastrointestinal adverse reactions and to take precautions to avoid fluid depletion.
 Inform patients of the potential risk for worsening renal function, which in some cases may require dialysis [see WARNINGS AND PRECAUTIONS].

 Overdose Due To Medication Errors

 Inform patients that SOLIQUA 100/33 contains two drugs: insulin glargine and lixisenatide.
 Accidental mix-ups between insulin products have been reported.
 To avoid medication errors between SOLIQUA 100/33 and other insulin products, instruct patients to always check the label before each injection.
 Advise patients that the administration of more than 60 units of SOLIQUA 100/33 daily can result in overdose of the lixisenatide component.
-Instruct patients not to administer concurrently with other glucagon-like peptide-1 receptor agonists.
+Instruct patients not to administer concurrently with other glucagon-like peptide-1 receptor agonists [see WARNINGS AND PRECAUTIONS].